kaiiyingg/Personalized-Tech-News-Digest/README.md

 ## Future Enhancements

 * **Advanced Content Filtering:** Implement more sophisticated content filtering based on user engagement, freshness decay, or personalized weighting.
-* **Sentiment Analysis / Summarization:** Integrate AWS Comprehend or other NLP libraries to automatically summarize articles or gauge their sentiment.
+* **Summarization:** Integrate AWS Comprehend or other NLP libraries to automatically summarize articles.
 * **Rich Content Sources:** Expand ingestion to include YouTube channels (via API), specific Twitter lists, or academic paper databases.
 * **Email / Notification Digests:** Allow users to receive their personalized digest via email (AWS SES) or other notification channels (AWS SNS).
-* **"Hot Topics" / Trending Section:** Develop algorithms to identify and display trending tech topics based on content volume and recency.
-* **UI/UX Improvements:** Enhance the frontend with more dynamic components using a modern JavaScript framework (React/Vue/Angular).
+* **Personal Project Idea Recommendation feature** Additional feature which offers tailored project ideas and curated learning resources base on user's interest.
+The goal is to inspire users and provide clear guidance to starting a personal project which turns passive learning into active creation.

 ---